NakuraMino/AnimeGeneration/README.md

 In order to solve (2), we decided to include another loss for the discriminator loss that was not introduced in the AnimeGAN paper.
 Specifically, we hypothesized that our discriminator cannot draw a proper boundary between real-life images and anime images because our dataset is too small.
-During our training regime, we saw that our GAN would learn to classify between anime images and real-life images fairly well (MAYBE REPLACE THIS WITH SOME METRICS OR LOSS GRAPHS) after 6 or 7 epochs.
+During our training regime, we saw that our GAN would learn to classify between anime images and real-life images fairly well after 6 or 7 epochs.
 However, the discriminator does not draw a complete boundary between an anime photo and a real-life photo.
 This allows the generator to fool the discriminator by simplying producing altered photos of real-life photos that do not properly generate anime images.
 Therefore, to combat this issue, we have our discriminator infrequently learn to discriminate against generated photos.
 Specifically, we take the MSELoss(generator(images), 0) during the earlier stages of training, which helps the generator from producing images that do